 It is also representable in the decimal system.

 YAML's timestamp (ISO 8601)'s fraction can have non-limited digits.

-#4 Updated by Yusuke Endoh almost 5 years ago
+#4 Updated by Yusuke Endoh about 5 years ago

 Is this really a bug?